 What is Pay Per Click (PPC) Advertising?

-Also known as cost per click (CPC), Pay-per-click (PPC) is a digital or online marketing model where marketers or businesses place ads on publishers’ platforms like blogs and YouTube channels.
+Also known as cost per click (CPC), Pay-per-click (PPC) is a digital or online marketing model where marketers or businesses place ads on publishers’ platforms like blogs and YouTube.
 And then pay every time a visitor clicks their sponsored (ad) link.
 This model is popular on search engines like Google and Bing and social media platforms like Facebook and Twitter.

 One unique thing about pay-per-click advertising is that advertisers only incur costs for the number of clicks their ads get, making it more effective than CPM.
 So, instead of marketing your website organically, like through SEO and content marketing, you can ‘buy’ website visits.